jackie-ho/car-repository/resources/01-user-interface/intro-to-xml-lesson/readme.md

 </car>
 ```

-> Check: Ask the students to come up with a few more examples on their own in small groups, then share with the class.

 ## Independent Practice: Create a layout file (15 mins)
 Now that we've seen the basic syntax for an XML file, let's make one together in Android Studio.
 We're going to create a "ga-class" parent element with various child elements, such as classroom, start time, end time, instructors, and students.